Cedric Lacroix scored 21 goals in 145 career games during four years with the University of Maine hockey team.

 He was a hard-nosed, checking-line center and valuable penalty-killer.

-But Lacroix exhibited a scoring touch in his first pro season, leading the Wheeling (West Virginia) Nailers of the East Coast Hockey League with 22 goals in 71 games to go with 20 assists.
+But Lacroix exhibited a scoring touch in his first pro season, leading the Wheeling (West Virginia) Nailers of the ECHL with 22 goals in 71 games to go with 20 assists.

 He also led the team with 215 penalty minutes, the sixth most in the league.